Introduction

 - Fully compatible with Intel microprocessor families.

-- TTL compatible.
+- TTL is compatible.

 - Direct bit set/reset capability is available for port C.